Games & Quizzes

 /ˈperəˌlel/

-Very similar and often occurring at the same time.
-A line on a map a set distance from the equator.
-To compare.
+(Of two lines) at equal distance from each other.
+A line on a map a set distance from the equator. be parallel to.

 /rəˈɡärdiNG/

 in respect of.
-To think about a person, thing in a particular way.
+To look at a person or thing in a particular way.

 /ˈrapiNG/

 paper or soft material used to cover or enclose something.
-To be or move around something.
+To cover something with paper or a cloth e.g. gift.

 /ˈdroiNG/